Home Blogs-Learn about Lithium How to Connect Batteries in Series and Parallel?

 24V LiFePO4 lithium battery charger

 However, it’s important to ensure that the charging current is appropriate for the combined capacity.
 In both cases, using a charger with the proper voltage and current rating is essential to avoid damaging the batteries or reducing their lifespan.
-It’s recommended to charge each battery individually to prevent battery imbalance.

 FAQs on Series vs Parallel Batteries